Robust Two-Sample Inference under Serial Dependence: Setup and Classical t -Tests

+where the two processes are independent of each other.
+Let $\Delta=\mu_1-\mu_2$.
+We are interested in testing the difference of population means.

-where $\{u_{1t}\}$ and $\{u_{2t}\}$ are independent across the series. $\{Y_{1t} \}$ and $\{Y_{2t}\} $ can be (i) pre- and post-structural break data with known break date, and (ii) time series of two different units (e.g., treatment unit and control unit).
+$\{Y_{1t} \}$ and $\{Y_{2t}\} $ can be (i) pre- and post-structural break data with known break date, and (ii) time series of two different units (e.g., treatment unit and control unit).
 We can also consider the case of two groups, each consisting of multiple units over time (panel or repeated cross-section structure).
 In this case, $\{Y_{1t}\}$ and $\{Y_{2t}\}$ represent the time series of cross-sectional averages for the two groups.

-A classical procedure for testing the equality of two population means is the two-sample $t$-test.
-We are interested in testing
+Many important econometric procedures can also be formulated as two-sample inference problems.
+Consider the difference-in-differences (DID) regression:

+where $Treat_{a}$ and $Post_t$ are binary variables for the treatment group and the post-treatment period, respectively.
+Let $Y_{1t}$ denote the post-treatment difference between the treatment and control groups and $Y_{2t}$ denote the corresponding pre-treatment difference.
+Then,

+which implies that inference on the DID treatment effect is a special case of our two-sample inference framework.

+Our framework is also closely related to the Diebold--Mariano (DM) test for predictive accuracy \citep{diebold1995comparing}.\footnote{The Diebold--Mariano test has become one of the most widely used procedures for predictive accuracy testing in econometrics and statistics.
+As of July 15, 2026, the original paper has received more than 13,700 citations according to Google Scholar.} The DM procedure tests the null hypothesis of equal predictive ability by constructing a loss differential process,

+where $\ell(\cdot)$ is a loss function, and conducting inference on the mean of \(\{d_t\}_{t=1}^T\) under serial dependence using a kernel-based heteroskedasticity and autocorrelation consistent (HAC) estimator of the long-run variance.
+From our perspective, the DM test can be viewed as a special case of two-sample mean inference under serial dependence in which the two samples are paired and collapsed into a single loss-differential process with equal sample sizes.
+In contrast, our framework directly addresses inference on

+allowing for heterogeneous dependence structures across samples and unequal sample sizes (\(T_1 \neq T_2\)).
+Moreover, our approach employs orthonormal-basis projection standardization and fixed-$K$ asymptotic and bootstrap methods to provide more reliable inference in finite samples.
+Conversely, the DM test has an advantage when the two time series are paired, as it can accommodate cross-sectional dependence across units, whereas our approach requires independence across units.